 New cases 14-day average

-The Covid-19 number of newly recorded cases per 100,000 of population is provided by the European Centre for Disease Prevention and Control (ECDC) and is updated weekly.
+The number of newly recorded cases per 100,000 of population for Iceland is provided by the European Centre for Disease Prevention and Control (ECDC) and is updated weekly.

 Iceland coronavirus live updates

-- Travel advice for Iceland - UK Foreign & Commonwealth Office (FCO)
+- Travel advice for Iceland - UK Foreign, Commonwealth & Development Office (FCDO)